invra/nix-conf/docs/creating_a_config.md

 Now to point out, my config is split by the exact computer being used.
 NixOS people have a `hardware-configuration.nix` they will need to copy, which will be explaned later.
 It is important to [know your ISA](./task/ISA_check.md).

-> [!tip]
+> [!TIP]
-> If you're using an apple machine, you're probably gonna be on the aarch64 ISA.
+> If you're using a Mac, you're probably gonna be on the aarch64 ISA.
-> While on a non-apple machine you're porbably gonna be on x86_64 (aka x64) ISA.
+> While on a non-apple machine you're probably gonna be on an x86_64 (aka x64) ISA.
 > There are other ISAs but those aren't supported yet, so if you happen to be on
 > one of them (pretty unlikely), you're gonna be fine.

 Configurations for NixOS follow these conoventions based on the ISA they're designed for:
 - `x86_64` - "`*-x86`" - It will have a spceial name followed by `-x86`.
 - `aarch64` - "`*-aarch64`" - It will have a spceial name followed by `-aarch64`.

 No other ISA is currently supported - most likley won't for a long while.

-Configurations for macOS (nix-darwin) are prefixed with mac
+Configurations for macOS (nix-darwin) are prefixed with "mac".

-To copy and make your own, I would highly sugguest copying one of my virtual machine config specs, as it has the minimal stuff you need, as the networking stuff in my main pc config is only there for people who need network bridging, if you dong know what a network bridge is, don't use my main pc config.
+To copy and make your own, I would highly sugguest copying one of my virtual machine config specs, as it uses a minimal suite, as the networking stuff in my main pc config is only there for people who need network bridging, if you don't know what a network bridge is, don't use my main pc config.

 ### macOS